 This time it’s Helstrom from 2020, and joining Tim to chat about Daimon and Ana having to literally decide whether it’s better the devil you know is board game collector Vikki Gregorich.
-What will they find to say about the least sexy sexy nineties look, how scary drawn-on eyebrows are and whether it’s actually possible for a character to be simultaneously too interesting and not interesting enough, and what does any of this have to do with An Average John Hannah?
+What will they find to say about the least sexy sexy nineties look, whether drawn-on eyebrows are actually scary or not and whether it’s actually possible for a character to be simultaneously too interesting and not interesting enough, and what does any of this have to do with An Average John Hannah?
 Get listening and find out!

 You can follow Vikki on Twitter at @iheartbigface.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.